fossasia/susi_linux/README.md

 ## Setting up Susi on Linux

 Setting up Susi on Linux is pretty easy.

+**Note : For the app to work properly, repo must be cloned inside the folder `/home/pi/SUSI.AI/` , i.e. the path of your repo will look like `/home/pi/SUSI.AI/susi_linux/`**

 ### Minimum Requirements
 * A hardware device capable to run Linux.
 It includes development boards like Raspberry Pi